 Girls should be screened twice, at ages 10 and 12, and boys once, between ages 13-14.
 Screening should be performed by primary care providers and is also frequently done through school screenings.

 AIS can be treated, but early detection and an appointment with a pediatric spine specialist is critical.
 The treatment for moderate curvatures of the spine is bracing.
 Braces are molded out of lightweight plastics that can be worn under clothing.
-Children can wear them without a disruption to their daily activities.
-Typical brace wear is recommended between 18-23 hours daily until it is no longer needed.
+Children can wear them without disruption to their daily activities.
+We recommend wearing a brace between 18-23 hours daily until it is no longer needed for most patients.

 For more severe curvatures, surgery is the best option.
 Surgery includes a spinal fusion, which typically results in a three-day hospital stay and a return to school within three weeks.
 Even patients with extreme curvatures can return to most sports at a high level, including playing at college and professional levels.